Laura7089/dread-hunger-docker/README.md

 ---

+> [!IMPORTANT]
-**NOTE**: As of 2024-01-01, **dread hunger is no longer supported by the developer and cannot be purchased from steam**.
+> As of 2024-01-01, **dread hunger is no longer supported by the developer and cannot be purchased from steam**.
-This means you must already own the game on steam or otherwise have access to the files in order to be able to build this image.
+> This means you must already own the game on steam or otherwise have access to the files in order to be able to build this image.

 A docker image for running a dedicated server for the game [Dread Hunger](https://store.steampowered.com/app/1418630/Dread_Hunger/) on linux.